 The News Roundup — Domestic

-Vaccine production and use continue to develop.
-The first booster shots for the elderly and high-risk individuals were administered this week.
-Pfizer and BioNTech released data backing their vaccines for children under the age of 11.
+A federal judge has placed a pause on Texas’ draconian abortion restrictions.
+However, the Texas attorney general has filed an appeal.

-As vaccine mandates roll out, staffing shortages in some industries are expected.
-United Airlines could fire as many as 600 employees for refusing to comply with its vaccination requirement.
-New York is bracing for health care worker staffing shortages as its mandate starts next week.
+Work on vaccines and the implementation of pandemic guidelines has progressed.
+Johnson & Johnson submitted data to the FDA seeking approval for booster shots.
+Los Angeles is implementing one of the most stringent sets of vaccine guidelines, outlining rules requiring everyone have proof of vaccination before entering public spaces like restaurants, bars, and gyms.

-We cover the most important stories from around the nation on the domestic portion of the News Roundup.
+We cover the most important stories from around the nation on the News Roundup.

 Copyright 2021 WAMU 88.5